-At Hamsey School we are expecting children to show our learning behaviours throughout the school day.
+Throughout the school day at Hamsey school, we expect children to show positive learning behaviours.
 These are shown in all the classrooms and are regularly spoken about by all adults within the school.
 Our Behaviour Policy is based on positive rewards given for following our learning behaviours: